NKI-GCF/rumidup/README.md

 `rumidup` collects all reads that map to the same genomic location.
 It then determines the reads fragment coordinates with the help of the mapped position and the CIGAR line information:
- - Unpaired reads take the 5' sequencing start and the mapped fragment end based
+ - Unpaired reads take the 5' sequencing start and the mapped fragment end base
  - Paired-end reads take the 5' sequencing start of both reads

 The reads are then grouped on these calculated coordinate pairs and for each